Nic30/hwtHls/doc/README-dev.rst

 	git clone https://github.com/llvm/llvm-project.git
 	mkdir llvm_install
 	cd llvm-project/llvm
-	git checkout llvmorg-14.0.0
+	git checkout llvmorg-16.0.0
 	mkdir build
-	cd build
-	cmake -G Ninja  .. -DCMAKE_BUILD_TYPE=Debug\
+	cmake -B build -DCMAKE_BUILD_TYPE=Debug -G Ninja\
 		-DLLVM_ENABLE_ASSERTIONS=ON\
 		-DLLVM_OPTIMIZED_TABLEGEN=ON\
 		-DLLVM_LINK_LLVM_DYLIB=ON\
 		-DLLVM_ENABLE_RTTI=ON\
 		-DCMAKE_INSTALL_PREFIX=$PWD/../../../llvm_install

-	ninja # Note that the llvm build is memory hungry you may require to limit number of threads using -j1 where 1 represents number of threads. ninja install # (installs only to a directory previously specified using -DCMAKE_INSTALL_PREFIX)
+	ninja -C build # Note that the llvm build is memory hungry you may require to limit number of threads using -j1 where 1 represents number of threads. ninja -C build install # (installs only to a directory previously specified using -DCMAKE_INSTALL_PREFIX)

 * `LLVM_OPTIMIZED_TABLEGEN` to speedup the build
 * `LLVM_LINK_LLVM_DYLIB` to generate libLLVM.so because meson depnedency is using it